 – Ritual and ceremony, like the spell I recently cast on the last full moon

 – Beautiful conversations with friends and strangers.
-You should always say ‘hi’ to a stranger because they often have a story to tell you and you’ll learn something new
+You should say ‘hi’ to a stranger because they often have a story to tell you and you’ll learn something new

 – Deep, deep breaths every morning